Sneaker: Relentless

 In this 77,500 word novel, she’s on her own.

-I had had an interview scheduled with Sneaker, a female Hell Cop.
+I had had an interview scheduled with Sneaker, a female Soul Retriever.
 The day before we were to meet I got a call, she had an emergency, she had to reschedule.
 Ten days later we met for lunch.
 This is what happened during some of those days.

-Sneaker raced east along I-80, toward Lake Tahoe as fast as her ten-year old Suburu would go.
-When retrieving an innocent soul sent to Hell by mistake, the idea was, of course, to find them and guide them to Heaven Gate as quickly as possible, though, in a place where time for souls is not measured, a few hours, or even days, meant little.
+I raced east along I-80, toward Lake Tahoe as fast as my ten-year-old Subaru would go.
+When retrieving an innocent soul sent to Hell by mistake, the idea was, of course, to find them and guide them to Heaven Gate as quickly as possible, though, in a place where time for souls is not measured a few hours, or even days, meant little.
 After all, they were already dead.
-However, a Life was in danger, a Retriever’s Life, so Sneaker hurried.
+However, now, a Life was in danger, a Soul Retriever’s Life, so I hurried.

-Slip was one of only five female Soul Retrievers.
-A small sorority trying to make their mark in a male dominated business.
+I was one of only five female Soul Retrievers, a small sorority trying to make their mark in a male-dominated business.
 Reason enough to rush to her rescue.
-But Slip and her partner, Lowman, had helped Sneaker when she’d gone out on her own after Destiny retired.
-They had become friends.
-To Sneaker, that was reason enough.
+But Slip and Lowman, had helped me when I’d gone out on my own after Destiny retired.
+We were friends.
+To me, that was reason enough.

 “That’s a problem.
 I got a busted leg and wrist.
 I’m no use.”